 Filtering thoughts also involves prioritizing.
 This means realizing that sometimes we have to say “no” to good things simply because we cannot say “yes” to everything if we hope to avoid overload.
 Prioritizing includes everything from the what to read, what movies to watch, who to spend time with, and even what commitments to accept or reject at church.

 My husband and I have created a filtering system that orders priorities within our schedules.
 This system works well in keeping my inner atmosphere from getting overwhelmed with too many details and lack of focus and my husband from getting out of balance by failing to relax and rest.

 Our prioritizing filter involves keeping each other accountable and not adding any large and/or long-term commitment to our schedules without consulting one another.
 We ask if the added commitment will tax the margin in our lives because lack of margin almost always results in an overwhelmed thought life.

-The idea that focus determines reality is never more true than in our thinking.
-This is why we must deliberately choose a filtering system based on absolute truth, God’s truth, and not on the relative truth of man that changes like shifting shadows.
+The idea that focus determines reality is never truer than in our thinking.
+This is why we must deliberately choose a filtering system based on absolute truth — God’s truth — and not on the relative truth of man that changes like shifting shadows.

 “Whatever is good and perfect comes down to us from God our Father, who created all the lights in the heavens.
 He never changes or casts a shifting shadow.”
 (James 1:17)